IBM/cloud-native-starter-security-workshop/workshop/README.md

 As a developer you should ask yourself: *"How can I make my application (more) secure?"*

+In this workshop you will learn how to get started with Application Security from two perspectives:
+* Platform security
+* Authentication and Authorization implementation

-In this workshop we will show you with an example:
+We will show you with an example application:
-* How to secure external access to a Kubernetes cluster with TLS on the IBM Cloud
+* How to secure external access to a Kubernetes cluster with TLS
 * How to secure communication between Microservices with Istio and mTLS
 * How to implement authorization and authentication with the Open Source Identity and Access Management system Keycloak and JSON Web Tokens (JWT)

-* With an example application based on our OpenSource project Cloud Native Starter, build with Quarkus and Microprofile
+The exercises are based on an example application based on our Open Source Github project [Cloud Native Starter](https://github.com/IBM/cloud-native-starter/tree/master/security), build with Quarkus and Microprofile

-You will learn how to get started with Application Security from two perspectives:

-* Platform security
-* Authentication and Authorization implementation

-The code is available as open source as part of the [Cloud Native Starter](https://github.com/IBM/cloud-native-starter/tree/master/reactive) project.

 The following screenshot shows the web application, you have to logon to see the list of articles.